ooici/ioncore-python/README.txt

 - The system now looks for a local config file ionlocal.config and if exists, overrides entries in ion.config.
 - Test cases use the config file to determine the broker host to use.
-If local config override exists, a different broker (e.g. localhast) can be given.
+If local config override exists, a different broker (e.g. localhost) can be given.
+- Added BaseProcessClient and changed BaseServiceClient and all clients and all test cases (again).
 2010-05-16:
 - Removed support for BaseProcess.send_message and reply_message.
 Always use
   send, reply and rpc_send now.